nvi-inc/fs-vgos/fs-vgos.md

 date: September 2016
 ---

+>EH: Need FS start section: boot PC, auto-logged in (or manually) as "oper", veryify NTP sync'd, then start FS (anything else?).
+For KPGO and GGAO, if antenna must be started, do it after NTP has sync'd on FS computer. (what about other devices dependent on NTP?)

 Setup of RDBE from a cold start
 ===============================

 Start RDBE server
 -----------------

+>EH: This section will change completely with the new server.
+It will boot to a state where the configuration step has finished.
+There will be a different status code to indicate success.
+It will just be necessary to sync after boot.

 From FS PC shell prompt, login to each RDBE:

 ```tcsh
 ssh root@rdbe<id>
 ```

+>EH: All devices should be set-up so the operator can ssh into then without providing a pasword.
+That isn't part of the procedure, but maybe should be noted somewhere (other issues?).

 use `<id>=a`, `b`, `c`, or `d` to log into RDBE-`<id>`.